Rekihyt/oak/README.md

 ## Customizing

-This theme is syntax only, so you can freely copy it into your settings as tokenColor Custumizations to use a different color theme instead of Quiet Light.
+This theme is mostly syntax, so you can copy it into your settings as tokenColor Custumizations to use a different editor theme other than Quiet Light.

 ## Screenshots